 - 1. Must be a Lecturer II or IV in good standing and are at or have completed their first Continuing Review. - 2.
-Must be able to demonstrate proficiency and/or excellence in the following areas: - I. Growth and advancement of the factual, conceptual, and procedural knowledge relevant to the subject areas in which the Lecturer provides instruction: - A. What innovations has the Lecturer made to their teaching method over the years? - B. How is this growth demonstrated in the Lecturer's courses and syllabi? - C. Does the Lecturer demonstrate the ability for continued growth and innovation in their knowledge of their subject area? - II.
-Evidence that the Lecturer has evaluated and improved methods of instruction and shows a high teaching standard; - A. How has the Lecturer's theoretical approach to pedagogy grown over the course of their time as an instructor? - B. How has the Lecturer's practical application of the delivery of instruction evolved? - C. In what ways does the Lecturer demonstrate that they are attentive to pedagogy and are able to express how they evaluate pedagogy in order to continue to improve? - III.
-Inclusive Teaching: How has the Lecturer worked to incorporate into their instruction inclusive teaching methods and what work have they done in the instructional setting to advance the Diversity, Equity, and Inclusion mission of the University; - A. How has the Lecturer contributed to the overall teaching mission of
+Must be able to demonstrate proficiency and/or excellence in the following areas: - I. Growth and advancement of the factual, conceptual, and procedural knowledge relevant to the subject areas in which the Lecturer provides instruction; - A. What innovations has the Lecturer made to their teaching method over the years? - B. How is this growth demonstrated in the Lecturer's courses and syllabi? - C. Does the Lecturer demonstrate the ability for continued growth and innovation in their knowledge of their subject area? - II.
+Evidence that the Lecturer has evaluated and improved methods of instruction and shows a high teaching standard; - A. How has the Lecturer's theoretical approach to pedagogy grown over the course of their time as an instructor? - B. How has the Lecturer's practical application of the delivery of instruction evolved? - C. In what ways does the Lecturer demonstrate that they are attentive to pedagogy and are able to express how they evaluate pedagogy in order to continue to improve?

-- the university? - B. What steps has the Lecturer taken to advance the university's DEI mission? - C. Can the Lecturer demonstrate how this work has been incorporated into their instruction? - IV.
+- IV.
 Peer Review/Support: Provide one letter of support (not to exceed two pages) from a peer demonstrating that the Lecturer meets one or more of the selection criteria; - V. The Lecturer may provide additional support in the following areas: - A. Demonstrated scholarly or creative work within their field and positioned themselves both internally and externally as having a heightened status within their field. - B. Participation in activities or programs to advance the mission of the university, support their unit, or improve the culture of the learning environment. - C. Participation in curriculum development. - D. Improvement, growth, or advancement in their administrative or service duties if such duties are a part of their appointment.